Bob Peirce

-Robert Nigel (Bob) Peirce is a British-American former diplomat, international policing consultant and author.
+Robert "Bob" Nigel Peirce is a British-American former diplomat, international policing consultant and author.
 Until July 2009 he was a British diplomat, serving as British Consul-General in Los Angeles.
 A former secretary for external affairs in the Hong Kong Government, he was a key negotiator with China on Hong Kong from the early 1980s through the handover in June 1997.

 Under the chairmanship of Christopher Patten, Peirce guided the work of the Independent Commission on Policing for Northern Ireland, whose seminal report provided a vital foundation for peace in Northern Ireland.
 He has also worked closely with the Police Executive Research Forum (PERF) to develop links between the UK and US on all aspects of policing policy.

 In his capacity as Consul-General in Los Angeles, he facilitated the first-ever visit by a serving British Prime Minister to California and strengthened UK-CA cultural and business relations through the creation of BritWeek.
 He has served as private secretary to three British Foreign Secretaries: Sir Geoffrey Howe, Sir John Major, and Douglas Hurd.